developmentAC/grade_alert_rs/README.md

 pwd > mydir
 for z in `cat mydir`; do cd $z; done

-# If the dirNames.txt is not in the directory 0_out/
+# If the dirNames.txt is in the root directory
 # for DIRNAME in $(cat dirNames.txt)

+# If the dirNames.txt is in another directory like 0_out/
 for DIRNAME in $(cat 0_out/dirNames.txt) do
     cd $DIRNAME